 - Understand the role of the business analyst in agile projects

-- Understand the need for, and how to write, functional and non-functional requirements.
+- Understand the need for (and how to write) both functional and non-functional requirements

-- Precisely define the scope of the problem
+- Precisely define the scope of the project

 - Get the requirements quickly, and incrementally